TRENT-OS/test_logserver/README.md

 The following components are used in the demo:

-* app_filesystem - File system for storing the log into the files.
+* FileReaderWriter - Client that reads and writes a file to prove that there are no conflicts with log entries written to the log file.
-* app0x - Log file reader used at the end of the demo to dump logs from the files to the console.
+* LogFileReader - Log file reader used at the end of the demo to dump logs from the files to the console.
-* log_client - Several clients that are logging their activity.
+* LogsAllLevels - Several clients that are logging their activity.
 Pleas note that the name of the client corresponds to its configuration e.g. client "app_lvl_warning" has a filter on the server side set to the "WARNING" level, and the client "app_cl_filter_error" has a filter set to the "ERROR" level on the client side.
-* log_server - The log server that is in charge of logging functionality.
+* LogServer - The log server that is in charge of logging functionality.

 The following features are presented in the demo: